hanwenzhang123/fullstack-note/03-note/README.md

 ## Miscellaneous

 #### React 18 New Features
-- Concurrency control with the Transition API,
+- Concurrency control with the Transition API (Concurrency is the ability to execute multiple tasks simultaneously)
+- Much faster page loads for server-side rendering with Suspense API
-- Automatic Batching of function calls and events to improve in-app performance, and.
+- Automatic State Batching of function calls and events to improve in-app performance (batching: collects all and then executes them together, avoids unnecessary re-renders)
-- Much faster page loads for SSR with Suspense.
+- Streaming Server Renderer, converting data from a stream into something visual.

+#### Client-Side Rendering vs Server-Side Rendering
+Client-side rendering
+- It manages the routing dynamically without refreshing the page every time a user requests a different route.
+- Your browser downloads a minimal HTML page.
+It renders the JavaScript and fills the content into it.
+- React uses client-side rendering.

+Server-side rendering
+- convert HTML files on the server into a fully rendered HTML page for the client.
+- When a user makes a request to a webpage, the server prepares an HTML page by fetching user-specific data and sends it to the user’s machine over the internet.
+The browser then construes the content and displays the page.

 #### How to Share Components with Others?
 shared component architecture